 BCA’s relaunch of cinch comes just weeks after the remarketing giant launched a new “Retail Ready” stock channel.
 Now it appears that BCA’s car retail customers could be asked to fund stock sold via cinch on the one hand, while competing with consumers to buy vehicles on the other, said one concerned trader.

 A short statement issued to AM by BCA said that cinch helps its dealer partners “increase their offering to consumers without additional investments in infrastructure, stockholding and marketing”.

 But one franchised retail group director said he felt cinch was “cutting our legs away” and “monetising dealers” by using them as a stock funding tool.

 He added: “From my point of view why would I hand over my money to fund cars for cinch to sell?”

 Eddie Hawthorne, chief executive of Arnold Clark, said his business had no use for the cinch platform as its in-house digital channels were delivering strong results.
 But while he said that BCA’s move into retail would not affect remarketing relationship with the top AM100 group, that stance could change if the venture proved a success, shifting its position to that of a “rival”.

 Swansway Garages has a long-held remarketing relationship with BCA but has declined the opportunity to work with the cinch retail platform after discussing terms with cinch retail director, Jason Cranswick.

-Director Peter Smyth said that BCA’s move into the retail sector had also been enough to consider another remarketing partner.
+Director Peter Smyth (pictured right) said that BCA’s move into the retail sector had also been enough to consider another remarketing partner.